-Trello is like a digital corkboard onto which you can pin virtual cards containing important information in list form.
+Trello is like a digital corkboard and the Trello board is your key to organizing and systemizing your workflow.
+Below you can learn how to use Trello boards to pin virtual cards containing important information in list form.
 You can fully customize these lists and add or take away any detail you like.

 The application follows the well-known Kanban method of organization and can help you effectively categorize data without compromising on accessibility.

-As of 2020, the application has an estimated 25 million active users from every part of the world, which is a massive increase from the 14 million it had in 2019.
-Trello has gained popularity across universities, is actively used by start-up organizations and large, well-established established businesses alike, and has become a staple in the world of digital organization.
+As of 2021, the application has over 35 million active users from every part of the world, which is a massive increase from the 14 million it had in 2019.
+Trello has gained popularity across universities, is actively used by start-up organizations and large, well-established businesses alike, and has become a staple in the world of digital organization.

 How to Organize a Project With Trello Boards